What is a boilerplate?

 Put yourself in the shoes of a journalist.
-You’re going through dozens of press releases every day.
+You’re going through dozens of emails pitching press releases every day.
 They all seem to sound similar and come from companies you can neither recognize nor remember.

 You wonder: Did I write about this company earlier?
 Or was it another similarly named company?